ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 ## Lesson 2: Creating annotation sets
 {: #wks_tutless_ml2}

-In this lesson, you will learn how to create annotation sets in {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}}.
+In this lesson, you will learn how to create annotation sets in {{site.data.keyword.knowledgestudioshort}}.

 ### About this task